ninjasmosa/netlify-site/content/projects/ninjasmosacom.md

 # A bit of history
 ## The origins
 In late 2021 I had the idea to create a website.
-I decided to use [Google Sites](https://sites.google.com/new) because of its ease of use and how good a website can look with it. ~~The old website is currently still available on [https://sites.google.com/view/ninjasmosa](https://sites.google.com/view/ninjasmosa).~~ **UPDATE: The old website is not longer online.**
+I decided to use [Google Sites](https://sites.google.com/new) because of its ease of use and how good a website can look with it. ~~The old website is currently still available on [https://sites.google.com/view/ninjasmosa](https://sites.google.com/view/ninjasmosa).~~ **UPDATE: The old website is no longer online.**

 In the end I was quite proud with how everything turned out.
 {{< figure src="https://pbs.twimg.com/media/FMStW6bWUAAl4LM?format=jpg&name=large" align="center" caption="Screenshot of my old website" border="black" >}}